 - the toasted pine nuts (photos 7-11)

 Then make the dressing.
 Quickly whisk together equal parts of olive oil and balsamic vinegar, and a little honey.
-Drizzle some dressing all over the salad. (photo 12)
+Drizzle some dressing all over the pumpkin feta salad. (photo 12)

 - Don’t overdo it with either the chorizo or the feta cheese.
-Both of these flavours are quite punchy, so you only really need a bit of each.
+Both of these flavors are quite punchy.
+You only need a bit of each to contrast well with the sweetness of the pumpkin.

 - It’s worth trying to find really good quality chorizo.
 You can often find ‘healthier’ varieties at farmer’s markets etc.